butla/falcon/docs/user/tutorial.rst

         def on_get(self, req, resp):
             resp.body = '{"message": "Hello world!"}'
+            # This line can be ommited, because 200 is the default code falcon
+            # returns, but it shows how you can set a status code.
             resp.status = falcon.HTTP_200

 As you can see, ``Resource`` is just a regular class.
 You can name the